EDUCATION AND CREDENTIALS

 My work with you will be big on negotiating those always-tough tensions between connection and autonomy, and between logic and emotion.

 Within that framework, I work with my clients to tailor therapy to your needs.
-Primarily, I lean toward work on insight and making space for you to feel truly seen: understanding how you got to where you are; envisioning and navigating a path toward where you want to be.
-Additionally, I use tools and interventions from Family Systems Theory, Internal Family Systems, mindfulness practices, Emotion Focused Therapy (EFT), and other attachment-based and empirically sound models.
+Primarily, I lean toward work on insight and making space for you to feel truly seen — understanding how you got to where you are, and integrating that awareness into a process of envisioning and navigating a path toward where you want to be.
+Additionally, I use tools and interventions from Family Systems Theory, Internal Family Systems, mindfulness and psychodynamic/relational practices, Emotion Focused Therapy (EFT), and other attachment-based and empirically sound models.

 WHOM I WORK WITH